1985 Italian Grand Prix

 Missing from the grid was popular West German driver Stefan Bellof who was killed a week earlier in a World Sportscar Championship race at the Spa Circuit in Belgium.
 With his funeral set for the day after the Italian Grand Prix the Tyrrell team only ran the one car for Martin Brundle feeling it would be disrespectful to Bellof to bring a driver in to replace him for the race.
 Members of the Tyrrell team, including team boss Ken Tyrrell, attended Bellof's funeral the next day.

+Also missing were the West German Zakspeed team because their driver Jonathan Palmer had broken his leg when he also crashed his Porsche 956 at the 1000 km of Spa the weekend before, though Palmer's accident came in practice.
+With only a week until the Italian Grand Prix and no spare driver the team was forced to miss the race, but would return at the next round, the re-scheduled Belgian Grand Prix with the 1985 Formula 3000 champion Christian Danner (also of West Germany) replacing Palmer.

 Senna's pole position is often cited as one of his greatest moments.

 Classification

 Qualifying

 Pole position went to Ayrton Senna; his 5th pole of the year.
 His average speed was 152.487 mph (245.405 km/h).